StelFoog/IS1200-Datorteknik/README.md

 # IS1200-Datorteknik

-Lab assignments och project to the course IS1200-Datorteknik
+Lab assignments and project to the course IS1200-Datorteknik

 ## Labs